 Office: ATC 3.3.613

-Career opportunities include but are not limited to the application of 3-D computer animation, modeling and simulation, data visualization, virtual environments, sound design, digital fabrication, interaction design, interactive narrative, game design in a variety of industries and college and university teaching.
+Career opportunities include, but are not limited to, the application of 3D computer animation, modeling and simulation, data visualization, virtual environments, sound design, digital fabrication, user experience design, interaction design, interactive narrative, game design in a variety of industries, as well as college and university teaching.

 See Bureau of Labor Statistics for detailed salary information on these careers.
 Another great resource is the Occupational Outlook Handbook.